We're an affiliate

 It is advisable to give your dog an exercise session before leaving home.
 When you take them out for a walk or provide them with daily exercise, they will most likely spend their time taking a rest and sleeping, avoiding any destructive behaviors.

 Giving your dog daily physical and mental activity that drains his energy will help in preventing behavioral problems.
-If they still have a vast amount of energy at the start of their day, they will find creative ways to become busy and use up this energy, which is usually destructive behaviors.
+If they still have a vast amount of energy at the start of their day, they will find creative ways to become busy and use up this energy, which is usually destructive behavior.

 Dogs not having enough physical and mental exercise can significantly affect their behavior.
 Excess energy can build up into frustration and anxiety that can become hyperactivity and constant destructive behavior.
 Before taking in with any exercise, make sure to ask your vet for consultation if the routine is appropriate.

 6. Potty-Training your Furbaby